rubensworks/jbr.js/packages/jbr/README.md

       --cwd             The current working directory      [string] [default: .]
-  -m, --mainModulePath  Path from which modules should be loaded        [string] -v, --verbose         If more logging output should be generated     [boolean]
+  -m, --mainModulePath  Path from which modules should be loaded        [string] -v, --verbose         If more logging output should be generated     [boolean] -d, --dockerOptions   Path to a file with custom Docker options       [string]
       --help            Show help
 ```